The Nitty GrittyWalt Disney World (FL)

 What if my kid is just scared of the ride?

 The truth is that Rider Switch can be used on any ride that is a problem for a member of your party who is unable to wait by themselves.
 The language on Disney’s Rider Switch page reads: “If a child does not meet the height requirement or a Guest does not wish to board a particular attraction, no problem!”
-Multiple responses to questions on PlanDisney such as this one have confirmed that Rider Switch can be used even at attractions that aren’t on the official list.
 I myself have been offered a Rider Switch pass at Haunted Mansion after my kids balked at the stretching room.
+And since Rider Switch is offered as a disability accommodation, it should be available whenever the accommodation reasonably needs to be applied.

-That said, if a ride isn’t on the list, it’s always going to be at the discretion of the Cast Member you’re talking to, and Rider Switch has sometimes been abused by visitors in the past.
-Guests have occasionally reported being denied a Rider Switch at rides that aren’t on the list.
+That said, if a ride isn’t on the list, it’s always going to be at the discretion of the Cast Member you’re talking to.
+Rider Switch has sometimes been abused by visitors in the past, and so guests have occasionally reported being denied a Rider Switch at rides that aren’t on the list.

 I’ve heard of other systems that sound similar to Rider Switch.
 Are they the same thing?